miekg/pgo/cmd/pgod/pgod.8.md

 : `pgo`, how to address this service on this machine.

 user
-: `miek`, run podman under this user.
+: `miek`, run docker under this user.
 This username only need to exist on the target machine and has no relation to the SSH user connecting to `pgod`.
 I.e. it could be `nobody`.

 repository *and* branch